 A minimum of 18 credits is required for a minor or a supporting field.
 At least one half of the credits must be taken at College of Saint Mary.

-A supporting field in one of the following areas may be chosen in place of a minor:

-Social Science: sociology, history, political science, psychology, economics
+A supporting field in one of the following areas may be chosen in place of a minor: Social Science: sociology, history, political science, psychology, economics Rehavioral Science: sociology, human services, psychology

 Behavioral Science: sociology, human services, psychology